ShogoofaA/Dynamic-Memes/README.md

 # Meme-Generator
 Description:
 Our team developed a unique Meme/GIF generator that not only allows the user to view hilarious images, but additionally allows them to incorporate their own ideas into the meme.
-Clients may choose to either upload their own images or generate a random meme, furthermore they can create their own dialogue that can be dragged within the meme to the preferred location.
+Clients may choose to either upload their own images or generate a random meme, furthermore they can create their own dialogue that can be placed at the bottom or top of the meme.
 Our teams inspiration was to allow for a more interactive site that allows users to create more relatable content that can be shared with friends and family.

 Link to site: https://shogoofaa.github.io/Dynamic-Memes/